Human eye: Gray

+Irritation

 Eye irritation has been defined as "the magnitude of any stinging, scratching, burning, or other irritating sensation from the eye".
 It is a common problem experienced by people of all ages.
 Related eye symptoms and signs of irritation are discomfort, dryness, excess tearing, itchiness, grating, foreign body sensation, ocular fatigue, pain, soreness, redness, swollen eyelids, and tiredness, etc. These eye symptoms are reported with intensities from mild to severe.
 It has been suggested that these eye symptoms are related to different causal mechanisms, and symptoms are related to the particular ocular anatomy involved.

 Several suspected causal factors in our environment have been studied so far.
 One hypothesis is that indoor air pollution may cause eye and airway irritation.
 Eye irritation depends somewhat on destabilization of the outer-eye tear film, i.e. the formation of dry spots on the cornea, resulting in ocular discomfort.
 Occupational factors are also likely to influence the perception of eye irritation.
 Some of these are lighting (glare and poor contrast), gaze position, reduced blink rate, limited number of breaks from visual tasking, and a constant combination of accommodation, musculoskeletal burden, and impairment of the visual nervous system.
 Another factor that may be related is work stress.
 In addition, psychological factors have been found in multivariate analyses to be associated with an increase in eye irritation among VDU users.
-Other risk factors, such as chemical toxins/irritants (e.g. amines, formaldehyde, acetaldehyde, acrolein, N-decane, VOCs, ozone, pesticides and preservatives, allergens, etc.) might cause eye irritation as well.
+Other risk factors, such as chemical toxins/irritants (e.g. amines, formaldehyde, acetaldehyde, acrolein, N-Decane, VOCs, ozone, pesticides and preservatives, allergens, etc.) might cause eye irritation as well.

 Certain volatile organic compounds that are both chemically reactive and airway irritants may cause eye irritation.
 Personal factors (e.g. use of contact lenses, eye make-up, and certain medications) may also affect destabilization of the tear film and possibly result in more eye symptoms.
 Nevertheless, if airborne particles alone should destabilize the tear film and cause eye irritation, their content of surface-active compounds must be high.
 An integrated physiological risk model with blink frequency, destabilization, and break-up of the eye tear film as inseparable phenomena may explain eye irritation among office workers in terms of occupational, climate, and eye-related physiological risk factors.